 Accessibility Features in Blackboard Learn

-Whether you are a teacher building and facilitating a course, or a student participating in a couse, awareness and use of these features and tools creates an accessible enviroment for success.
+Whether you are a teacher building and facilitating a course, or a student participating in a course, awareness and use of these features and tools create an accessible environment for success.

 To learn more, see My Blackboard.